-Konstantin graduated from the John Makepeace school in Doreset as a cabinet maker before studying design at the Royal college of Art in London.
-After graduating he worked as an assistant to the english designer Jasper Morrison before founding his own studio in 1991 in his hometown of Munich.
-His pioneering designs combine industrial aestatic with experimental and artistic elements.
+Konstantin Gracic Interview graduated from the John Makepeace School in Dorset as a cabinet maker before studying design at the Royal College of Art in London.
+After graduating he worked as an assistant to the English designer Jasper Morrison before founding his studio in 1991 in his hometown of Munich.
+His pioneering designs combine an industrial aesthetic with experimental and artistic elements.
 However his new material combinations and production techniques, such as Chair_One (2004) consisting of a cement base and a seat shell made of die-cast aluminum are also characteristic.

 I want to understand how design is connected to life.

 Konstantin Grcic is one of the most influential designers of our time.
 Serious and functional, unwieldy and occasionally disconcerting, his works combine an industrial aesthetic with experimental, artistic elements.
 Curator Janna Lipsky spoke with Grcic about his understanding of design, his inspirations and the beginning of his career.